 Two strangers standing under one trade wind.
 I wish to open with this image at a time of mass confinement-a time-image that refuses the rupture from being in relation.
 Plotting estrangement and interdependency as [moving] parts of the same vessel steering across unpredictable waters.
 It could be said, broadly speaking, that there are two registrations of embodied temporality: self-possessed time and dispossessed time.
 Particularly with regard to visual artist and pedagogue Lala Rukh, this bifurcation feels necessary.
-Selfpossessed time speaks to vibrant acts of social organization, to the future-forming capacity of intuition, and alertness to hfil facilitates wisdoms to be passed on, arduous pilgrimage rhythm in the organic materiality of worlding.
-The connecgives way to miraculous rapture, and the stillness of meditative space between art and life corresponds to an oscillating tion blurs the motions of union and separation between lover equation-between possession and dispossession; recogand beloved.
-Such references became central to the artist's nition and non-recognition-as a civic, ethical conundrum. consciousness, and yet are never disclosed in direct terms.
-Making a closer study of Lala's durational series Hierogly-
+Selfpossessed time speaks to vibrant acts of social organization, to the future-forming capacity of intuition, and alertness to rhythm in the organic materiality of worlding.
+The connective space between art and life corresponds to an oscillating equation-between possession and dispossession; recognition and non-recognition-as a civic, ethical conundrum.
+The spatio-temporal figure of self-possessed time provides a different way of imagining the fragile charge between individual agency and belonging in the traumatic interregnum we face and the world to come.1

 Lala Rukh, River in an ocean: 2, 1992, mixed media on photographic paper, 25.4 x 30.48 cm.
-Courtesy of the Estate of Lala Rukh and Grey Noise, Dubai
+Courtesy of the Estate of Lala Rukh and Grey Noise, Dubai.